csula/cs454-winter-2016/README.md

 * Is the text book required for the course?
 It does not contain required readings (we will read papers instead).
 However, it will serve as a good reference for materials we cover in class.
 Ultimately, it is up to you to decide.

 Finally, please register your team before the end of Week 2 [here](http://goo.gl/forms/5m8DoQySO5).

+### 1/20/2016

+* Due to the WEP exam for a few students, our quiz this week will be at the end of class (this week only).

+* The [ungraded assignment](notes/homework-ungraded.md) is up.
+Enjoy!